durga46/Ex-2-a-_HelloWorld_Activity/README.md

-# Ex.No:2 Implementation of a Hello world Activity using all lifecycles methods using Android Studio.
+## <p align="center"> Ex.No:2 Implementation of a Hello world Activity using all lifecycles methods using Android Studio. </p>

 ## AIM:
 To create Hello world Activity using all lifecycles methods to display messages using android studio.